RESTyard/RESTyard/README.md

 ## Known Issues
 ### QueryStringBuilder
-Building URI's containing a query string uses the QueryStringBuilder to serialize C# Objects.
-This builder migth not work for complex types.
-If so you can provide your own implementation in on init.
+Building URIs containing a query string uses the QueryStringBuilder to serialize C# Objects.
+This builder might not work for complex types.
+In that case you can provide your own implementation on init.

-### Embedded entities do not conatain a "rel"
+### Embedded entities do not contain a "rel"
 This will be done in the future.